Identical Particles in Quantum Mechanics: Against the Received View: Identical Particles as Distinguishable Objects

 The objection put forward in the above quotation hinges on the fact that states of identical particles must be symmetric or anti-symmetric under permutations of the labels that occur in the state.
 As a consequence of this permutation symmetry the labels do not correspond uniquely to pure one-particle states: in the example of Eq.\ (\ref{NS}) neither the label ``$1$'' nor the label ``$2$'' belongs uniquely to the state $\psi_S$ or the state $\psi_N$---each of the two labels attaches equally to $\psi_S$ and $\psi_N$.
 This motivates the statement, in the quotation, ``that nothing, not even \emph{in mente Dei}, can tell us which is the particular electron in the South Pole (and the same happens for the North Pole).''
 The thought is that it is impossible to say whether particle $1$ or particle $2$ finds itself at any particular Pole.

-The silent premise of this argument is that the labels 1 and 2 are \emph{particle labels}: they refer to \emph{particle 1} and \emph{particle 2}, respectively, and are therefore not just mathematical quantities labeling the factor Hilbert spaces in the total tensor product Hilbert space.
-The fact that neither of these labeled particles can be said to be in a state uniquely located at either the North or the South Pole is interpreted in terms of some kind of indeterminacy: it is objectively undetermined which particular electron is where.
+The silent premise of this argument is that the labels 1 and 2 are \emph{particle labels}: they refer to \emph{particle 1} and \emph{particle 2}, respectively.
+Since neither of these labels uniquely correlates to either the South or the North pole, in Eq.\ (\ref{NS}), it follows that the particles cannot be uniquely located at one of the poles.

-More generally, the (anti-)symmetry of states of particles of the same kind has the consequence that the particle labels are ``evenly distributed'' over all one-particle states occurring in the total state.
-The Received View considers this as proof that not even God could tell which particle is in which one-particle state.
+More generally, the (anti-)symmetry of states of particles of the same kind has the consequence that the labels are ``evenly distributed'' over all one-particle states occurring in the total state.
+The Received View considers this as proof that not even God could attribute a definite pure one-particle state to any of the particles.

-The basic interpretative maneuver that dismantles this line of thought, and which we will defend here, is to associate particles \emph{not} with \emph{labels of factor spaces}, but instead with the \textit{one-particle states} that occur in the total $N$-particle state.\footnote{The doctrine that the indices of the factor Hilbert spaces are also particle labels was dubbed ``factorism'' by \cite{caulton}.
-The position that we will defend here is therefore ``anti-factorist''. } In the example of Eq.\ (\ref{NS}) this means that we will consider the indices $1$ and $2$ as having only a mathematical significance, as labels of the two factor Hilbert spaces.
-By contrast, we will define and identify the \emph{particles} by the two orthogonal states $\psi_S$ and $\psi_N$ that build up the total state.
-This interpretative step will immediately eliminate the question of ``which particle is in which state''.
-The particle defined by $\psi_S$ is at the South Pole, the particle defined by $\psi_N$ at the North Pole, and both statements are true by definition.
+The interpretative maneuver that is able to dismantle this line of thought, and which we will defend here, is to associate particles \emph{not} with \emph{labels of factor spaces}, but instead with the \textit{one-particle states} that occur in the total $N$-particle state.\footnote{The doctrine that the indices of the factor Hilbert spaces are also particle labels was dubbed ``factorism'' by \cite{caulton}.
+The position that we will defend here is therefore ``anti-factorist''. } In the example of Eq.\ (\ref{NS}) this means that we will consider the indices $1$ and $2$ as having a purely mathematical significance: they label the two factor Hilbert spaces of the total Hilbert space.
+By contrast, we will associate the two \emph{particles} with the two orthogonal states $\psi_S$ and $\psi_N$, respectively.
+This interpretative step eliminates the question of ``which particle is in which state'': the particle defined by $\psi_S$ is at the South Pole, the particle defined by $\psi_N$ at the North Pole.